llllingllll/Trispend-site/docs/privacy.md

 ### 1) Google Firebase

-We use **Firebase Crashlytics** (crash reporting), **Firebase Authentication** (Google/email sign-in), and optionally **Remote Config / In-App Messaging**.
+We use Firebase Crashlytics (crash reporting), Firebase Authentication (Google/email sign-in), and optionally Remote Config / In-App Messaging.

-When you sign up/sign in, **your email (and minimal info from the provider)** is processed by Firebase for authentication.
-Crash and analytics data are collected in a de-identified or device-level form to improve stability and features.
-You can disable Analytics in the app (crash reporting may remain for safety/stability).
+When you sign up/sign in, your email (and minimal info from the provider) is processed by Firebase for authentication.
+Crash and analytics data are collected in a de-identified or device-level form to improve stability and features. **Analytics and crash reporting are collected automatically to ensure app quality and cannot be disabled by users.**

 ### 2) Apple (refund-assist data, only if you request a refund)